tekian/cargo-deltabuild/README.md

 [![Coverage](https://codecov.io/gh/tekian/cargo-delta/graph/badge.svg)](https://codecov.io/gh/tekian/cargo-delta)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

 `cargo-delta` detects which crates in a Cargo workspace are impacted by changes in a Git feature branch.
-Build, test, and benchmark only the crates you need, saving time and resources in your CI/CD pipeline.
+Build, test, and benchmark only the crates you need.

-- **Robust Detection**: Uses code analysis, pattern matching and runtime heuristics to identify dependencies.
+- **Detection Methods**: Code analysis, pattern matching and runtime heuristics.
-- **Impact Categorization**: Separates crates into _Modified_, _Affected_, and _Required_ for precise targeting.
+- **Impact Categorization**: Separates crates into _Modified_, _Affected_, and _Required_.
-- **Configurability**: Highly customizable via config, with per-crate overrides for parsing and detection.
+- **Configurable**: Global and per-crate settings for parsing and detection.
-- **Dual-branch Git Detection**: Compares two branches or commits to find both modified and deleted files.
+- **Dual-branch Git Comparison**: Compares two branches or commits to find both modified and deleted files.
-- **File Control Mechanisms**: Exclude files from analysis or trigger a full rebuild when critical files change.
+- **File Control**: Exclude files from analysis or trigger a full rebuild when critical files change.

 ## Installation